Franz came into our home during one of the darkest periods of our lives.

 Your good thoughts and prayers are appreciated.

-“Your unfailing love, O Lord, is as vast as the heavens; your faithfulness reaches beyond the clouds.
+“Your unfailing love, O Lord, is as vast as the heavens and your faithfulness reaches beyond the clouds.
 Your righteousness is like the mighty mountains, your justice like the ocean depths.
 You care for people and animals alike, O Lord.
 How precious is your unfailing love, O God!
 All humanity finds shelter in the shadow of your wings.”
 Psalm 36:5-7